 These may be reviewed in Development Code Section 16.80.020

-Please review the Planning fee worksheet to determine total fees due.
+Please review the Planning Fee Worksheet to determine fees due.

 Please review the submittal matrix.

-The Neighborhood Services Division of the Police Department investigates all complaints related to Code Enforcement.
+Neighborhood Services Division of the Police Department investigates all complaints related to Code Enforcement.
 Contact the Police Department Neighborhood Services Division for additional information.
-To submit a question, comment, or complaint directly, select the appropriate topic to Ask Stockton.
+To submit a question or comment directly, select the appropriate topic at Ask Stockton.